Channel State Acquisition in Uplink NOMA for Cellular-Connected UAV: Exploitation of Doppler and Modulation Diversities: Numerical results

-Fig.~\ref{fig:fig_10} depicts the MSE performance of the TU channel estimator proposed in Section~\ref{sec:estimation-TU}.
-Besides the MSE of the BWLU estimator \eqref{eq:BWLU}, we also report the MSE of the simpler LS estimator \eqref{eq:LS}.
-As predicted by our analysis, the BWLU estimator largely outperforms the LS one since it additionally exploits the CSI knowledge of the AU.
+Fig.~\ref{fig:fig_7} depicts the MSE performance of the TU channel estimator proposed in Section~\ref{sec:estimation-TU}.
+Besides the MSE of the BWLU estimator \eqref{eq:BWLU} (solid line), we also report the MSE of the simpler LS-NOMA estimator \eqref{eq:LS} (dashed line).
+As predicted by our analysis, the BWLU estimator largely outperforms the LS-NOMA one since it additionally exploits the CSI knowledge of the AU.
 This demonstrates the importance of firstly estimate the channel parameters of the AU and, then, using the obtained estimates to acquire the CSI of the TU.
+As a matter of fact, the performance curves of the OMA-based LS estimator (dotted line) are monotonically decreasing functions of the SNR, whereas the MSE performance of the corresponding NOMA-based counterparts exhibits a floor in the high SNR regime, which is due to the residual interference from the AU transmission.